- amiodarone hydrochloride

 • Hypersensitivity to the active substance, iodine or to any of the excipients listed in section 6.1 (one pre-filled syringe contains approximately 112mg iodine).

 • Sinus bradycardia and sino-atrial heart block.
 In patients without a pacemaker.
-In patients with severe conduction disturbances (high grade AV block, bifascicular or trifascicular block) or sinus node disease, Amiodarone should be used only in conjunction with a pacemaker.
+In patients with severe conduction disturbances (high grade AV block, bifascicular or trifascicular block) or sinus node disease, amiodarone should be used only in specialized units in conjunction with a pacemaker.
 Patients with Brugada syndrome.

 • Severe respiratory failure, circulatory collapse, or severe arterial hypotension; hypotension, heart failure and cardiomyopathy are also contra-indications when using amiodarone as a bolus injection

 • The combination of Amiodarone with drugs which may prolong the QT interval (see section 4.5)

 • Due to the presence of benzyl alcohol, intravenous amiodarone is contraindicated in neonates and should be used with caution in infants and children up to 3 years old